• Skip to primary navigation

 These simple pickled chili peppers are so versatile and once made, keep for at least 2 weeks in the fridge.
 Keep a jar on hand, ready to add instant flavor to any dish.

-There are so many uses for such a useful ingredient.
+There are so many uses for such a simple ingredient.
 I find myself adding them to a whole range of dishes, from sandwiches, salads and nachos, to my favorite bowl of chili.
 Basically anywhere I want some chili heat.

 Jump to: